Panel data arise when time series are measured on a collection of

 print(shared(panelMod1))

-unit specific objects, it has the same value across all five units.
-In
+specific objects, it has the same value across all five units.
+In such

-such cases, it might make sense to list parameters that have the same
+cases, it might make sense to list parameters that have the same value

-value across all units as shared parameters, which can be done
+across all units as shared parameters, which can be done in the

 panelMod2 <- panelPomp(